 Lake Titicaca Travel

-Lake Titicaca: Spanish Lago Titicaca, the world’s highest lake navigable to large vessels, lying at 12,500 feet (3,810 metres) above sea level in the Andes Mountains of South America, astride the border between Peru to the west and Bolivia to the east.
-Titicaca is the second largest lake of South America (after Maracaibo).
+Lake Titicaca: Spanish Lago Titicaca, the world’s highest lake navigable to large vessels, lying at 12,500 feet (3,810 meters) above sea level in the Andes Mountains of South America, astride the border between Peru to the west and Bolivia to the east.
+Titicaca is the second largest lake in South America (after Maracaibo).
 It covers some 3,200 square miles (8,300 square km) and extends in a northwest-to-southeast direction for a distance of 120 miles (190 km).
 It is 50 miles (80 km) across at its widest point.
 A narrow strait, Tiquina, separates the lake into two bodies of water.
 The smaller, in the southeast, is called Lake Huiñaymarca in Bolivia and Lake Pequeño in Peru; the larger, in the northwest, is called Lake Chucuito in Bolivia and Lake Grande in Peru.

 The meaning of the name Titicaca is uncertain, but it has been variously translated as Rock of the Puma or Crag of Lead.
-Titicaca lies between Andean ranges in a vast basin (about 22,400 square miles [58,000 square km] in area) that comprises most of the Altiplano (High Plateau) of the central Andes.
-In the snow-covered Cordillera Real on the northeastern (Bolivian) shore of the lake, some of the highest peaks in the Andes rise to heights of more than 21,000 feet (6,400 metres).
+Titicaca lies between Andean ranges in a vast basin (about 22,400 square miles [58,000 square km] in the area) that comprises most of the Altiplano (High Plateau) of the central Andes.
+In the snow-covered Cordillera Real on the northeastern (Bolivian) shore of the lake, some of the highest peaks in the Andes rise to heights of more than 21,000 feet (6,400 meters).

 Lake Titicaca Map